tanmaypatil/resume-intelligence/README.md

 2. Who has more experience in java and docker in set of resumes ?

 ## Synthetic generation of resume
-  In this experiment , you need resumes .
+  In this experiment , you need resumes.
   Instead of searching for data from internet , i have used chagpt api to generate a resume .
-  I used openai function call and structured response output to get json output .
-Once you have json , you can convert it into pdf resume document
+  I used openai function call and structured response output to get json output.
+  Once you have json , you can convert it into pdf resume document.

 ```
    OPENAI_KEY=<substitute your key>